gridstatus/gridstatusio/README.md

 The retry delay follows the formula `delay = base_delay * (exponential_base ** retry_count)`.

 Retries are useful when:

-• You're making pagination-heavy requests and risk hitting short-term rate limits
+* You're making pagination-heavy requests and risk hitting short-term rate limits
-• A request fails due to a temporary server error
+* A request fails due to a temporary server error
-• A network issue or timeout interrupts the request
+* A network issue or timeout interrupts the request

+To disable retries entirely, set `max_retries=0`.

 ## Open Source